For many people, the prospect of studying in a city as cosmopolitan and globally connected as London may be an exciting but also a daunting one!

 The Student Support and Counselling Service is currently supported by Simon Rudd who can be contacted by email: email@example.com

 Simon is a qualified counsellor and manages the Counselling and Student Support Service.
 He offers in-house counselling for any student who is experiencing anxiety, depression or any other related concern that impacts on your ability to study.
 For further information on the Counselling Service, and to make an appointment, please email firstname.lastname@example.org.

-All appointments with Sarah and Simon are confidential and no information will be passed on to anyone else without your permission.
+All appointments with Simon are confidential and no information will be passed on to anyone else without your permission.

 If you need to see someone urgently, and the Student Support and Counselling Service is not available, please contact your GP, call Samaritans on 08457 90 90 90 or visit your nearest A&E.